An Overview of Living Future's Building Programs

 Under the LBC 4.1 (the most current version of the program), projects may choose between one of three certification pathways:

-- Living Certification: Full Living Certification is the fullest expression of the Living Building Challenge.
+- Living Certification: Living Certification is the fullest expression of the Living Building Challenge.
 To achieve Living Certification, a project must meet all twenty Imperatives.

 Zero Carbon Certification